timrolsh/thetutor4u-web/README.md

 -   run `yarn` with no args.
 The package manager will download and install all the necessary dependencies for this project and put them in the node_modules folder
 -   run `yarn dev` to launch the development environment.
 Anytime a change is made to any file in the file system, the environment will restart the server.

+**Enviornment Varibales**
+- a .env file is needed for the application to start

 **Getting started with the database**

 You can host a "development database", a database with some sample data for development purposes.
 Data changed inside of here will not affect the actual database.